ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/DOM-based Vulnerabilities/README.md

 ### DOM XSS - Open Redirection

-* There was a client-side script on the application that is taking in a query parameter called “url” and using the value in a location.href Sink.
+* There was a client-side script on the application that is taking in a query parameter called “url” and using the value in a location.href sink.
 The URL needs to begin with “https://”.
 The JavaScript Pseudo-protocol will not work here in this case.
 This will simply redirect a user to a different website, can be used for phishing.

 ```
 https://VULNERABLE-APPLICATION.net/post?postId=4&url=https://ATTACKER-SERVER.web-security-academy.net/